 Because growth marketers must have a holistic approach and look for improvement opportunities over all departments to create hypotheses, it is crucial to have enough knowledge of the basics.

-Why You Should Hire a Growth Marketer
+Should You Hire a Growth Marketer?

 Do you know what Airbnb, Facebook, Uber, and Google have in common?